tractr/directus-sync/README.md

 Upon execution of the `pull` command, `directus-sync` will:

-1. Scan the specified Directus collections, which include dashboards, flows, folders, operations, panels, permissions, presets, roles, settings, translations and webhooks.
+1. Scan the specified Directus collections, which include dashboards, flows, folders, operations, panels, permissions, presets, roles, settings and translations.
 2. Assign a SyncID to each element within these collections if it doesn't already have one.
 3. Commit the data of these collections into code, allowing for versioning and tracking of configuration changes.